winter-berry/GraphicsProgramming-web/README.md

 # Graphics Programming
-These are a few of the minor games that I developed during the course of my Computer Science degree.
+These are a few minor projects that I developed during the course of my Computer Science degree.

 ## Asteroid Game
 <p float="left">